GabrielBortolote/abstract-factory-design-pattern/README.md

     creature.runaway()
 ```

-Now we need to implement the missing Factories, all of them need a method *create_magical_creatures* returning what creatures were returned:
+Now we need to implement the missing Factories, all of them need a method *create_magical_creatures* returning the creatures were created:

 ```python
 from abc import ABC, abstractmethod